What Is Homeschool?

 Get in the habit of visiting the library.
 And reading books on similar topics by different authors.
 That way, our children will learn where to access information, how to access it and hear different perspectives and world views.

 If you prefer specific text books, there are curriculums.
 We are currently using Horizons - which is okay, but we do not love it.
-Here are some african-centered curriculums we have come across - but have not tried yet.
+Here is an african-centered guide curated specifically for children, if you're interested.

 There are also online curriculums.
-We use ABCmouse.com.
+We use ABCmouse.

 That’s a difficult question, mainly because we view life as “school.”